 Inflows and outflows to the portfolio are treated independently of the benchmark.
-The portfolio is rebalanced independently of the benchmark, but is governed by the tracking error limits.
+The portfolio is rebalanced independently of the benchmark but is governed by the tracking error limits.

 Performance numbers are gross of management fees and custodial fees, but net of all trading expenses (transaction costs).
 In addition, non-reclaimable withholding taxes are deducted in the performance numbers.
-Norges Bank Investment Management does not operate with a fee schedule as mutual funds typically do.
-The management expense ratio was 5 basis points for 2018, down from 6 basis points in 2017.
+The management expense ratio was 5 basis points for 2019, at the same level as in 2018.
 The table below shows the different components of the total management costs.
-Note that this table also covers internal costs (e.g. personnel costs, IT/support systems costs) in relation to real estate investment management, but not direct costs incurred in the real estate holdings structure.
+Note that this table also covers internal costs (e.g. personnel costs, IT/ support systems costs) in relation to real estate investment management, but not direct costs incurred in the real estate holdings structure.

-Managament assts 20 18 2017
+Managament costs 20 19 2018

 Management costs Amount Percent Amount Percent

-Custody and settlement costs 385 404
+Custody and settlement costs 431 385

-Minimum fees to external managers 724 755
+Minimum fees to external managers 611 724

-Performance based fees to external managers 673 924
+Performance based fees to external managers 291 673

-Internal and other costs 2,763 2,646
+Internal and other costs 2,979 2,763

-Total management costs 4,544 0.05 4,728 0.06
+Total management costs 4,312 0.05 4,544 0.05

-Total management cost excl. performance based fees 3,872 0.05 3,804 0.05
+Total management cost excl. performance based fees 4,021 0.04 3,872 0.05